24-blog/jp-gov-archive/README.md

 ⚠️COPYRIGHT<br>
+All non-code text authored by the repository owner is licensed under CC0 1.0 Universal.

 Original government documents remain subject to their respective copyright and usage terms.

-All non-code text authored by the repository owner is licensed under CC0 1.0 Universal